-- 15.1.
-Geography.
-The map in Figure 30 is called a Mercator projection map of the world. - 73.
-Why is the Mercator projection so widely used?
+The map in Figure 1.30 is called a Mercator projection map of the world.

+- 73. Why is the Mercator projection so widely used?
 I.e. what properties does it have that makes it a particularly important map? - 74.
 Provide a rough, qualitative description of how the Mercator projection is created. - 75.
 Despite its importance, there are major distortions when one uses such a map to represent the surface of the earth.
 What are some of these distortions. - 76.
 Find a different kind of map projection.
 For this projection: - Show how this projection represents the world in a map. - Describe how this projection is created. - Describe the important physical characteristics that this projection correctly represents. - Describe important physical characteristics that this projection distorts. - 77.
-Figure 31 shows an "upside" down map of the United States.
+Figure 1.31 shows an "upside" down map of the United States.
 Does this alternative map bother you?
 Why? - 78.
 Find another alternative map that represents the area in which it maps in a way that challenges your perceptions that the typical map of this area has engrained in you. - 79.
 Repeat Investigation 78 for a different kind of alternative map.

-The maps in Figure 32 - Figure 35 are cartograms where the area of each country is distorted to illustrate a certain property of that country.
+The maps in Figure 1.32 - Figure 1.35 are cartograms where the area of each country is distorted to illustrate a certain property of that country.
 For example, a population cartogram is a map such that each country's area is proportional to its population.
 Countries like Japan with enormous populations are shown to be large in the map despite their small geographical size.

 - 80. Find five different cartograms that you think are valuable in illustrating certain data.
 For each, identify the type of data used to construct the cartogram and then, in several sentences, describe why you think this is a useful cartogram.
-Be sure to choose diverse cartograms, representing different social, economic, physical, political, judicial, religous, etc., data. - 81.
+Be sure to choose diverse cartograms, representing different social, economic, physical, political, judicial, religious, etc., data. - 81.
 The cartograms below are based on HIV/AIDS rates, greenhouse gas emissions, child mortality rate and gross domestic product.
 For each, identify which data you believe generates which cartogram.
-Give precise reasons for your answers. - 15.2.
-Physiology.
-Figure 36 below is a representation of a human body that has been topologically deformed to illustrate a certain physiological mechanism.
-In other words, it is a analogue of the cartogram but its subject is human function. - 82.
-What physiological mechanism do you think is represented by this model?
-Explain in detail. - 83.
-For the mechanism that you have chosen, describe important differences that would appear in a female model. - 84.
-Choose another physiological mechanism and describe the analogous model that it would generate.
+Give precise reasons for your answers.

+Figure 1.30: Mercator projection of the world.